vnetonline/NewModuleWithAbp/README.md

 ## 2. Add Entity to [ef core](https://docs.abp.io/en/abp/latest/Entity-Framework-Core)

-Next is to add Entity to the EF Core. you will find the DbContext in the `MainApp.ModuleA.EntityFrameworkCore` project.
+Next is to add Entity to the EF Core. you will find the DbContext in the `Amazing.Software.ModuleA.EntityFrameworkCore` project.
 Add the DbSet to the DbContext

 ```cs
 public DbSet<TodoOne> TodoOnes { get; set; }